xz(1) - man - phpMan

 The blocks are compressed independently from each other, which helps with multi-

-typically used to override the default block size in multi-threaded mode, but this
+ically used to override the default block size in multi-threaded mode, but this option

-thread for buffering input and output.
-The default size is three times the LZMA2
+for buffering input and output.
+The default size is three times the LZMA2 dictionary

 In single-threaded mode no block splitting is done by default.
 Setting this option